 Black Walnut - Juglans nigra

 Tincture dosing: 10-15 drops 2-3 times a day.
-Start slow as allergies are always possible.
 Do not take it continuously for more than three weeks.
 Take this one hour before or after other oral medications as it can interfere with absorption.

 Possible side effects: Gastrointestinal upset.
 Possible effects on kidney and liver function in susceptible individuals.
 Always consult your physician if you are going to use any herbal remedy.